jhanarato/uposatha-inky/README.md

 # uposatha-inky
-Display the uposatha on a Pimoroni Inky display
+Display the uposatha on a Pimoroni Inky display.

+Uses the uposatha-ical package.